iambrish/iambrish.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher who is passionate about _____.
+I am a researcher who is passionate about how we learn language. _____.

-I am currently a PhD student working under Dr. Ariel Starr at the Language, Cognition, and Development lab at the University of Washington. _____.
+I am currently a PhD candidate working under Dr. Ariel Starr at the Language, Cognition, and Development Lab at the University of Washington. _____.